About Gift of Life Marrow Registry

 Joining the registry is fast and easy.
 Simply answer a few questions and we’ll have your Swab Kit in the mail in no time.
-Once it arrives, it only take a couple minutes to swab your inner cheeks, fill out the card and return your Swab Kit in the pre-paid envelope.
+Once it arrives, follow the instructions in the kit and swab the inside of your cheeks, enter your information on the kit where indicated, and and return your Swab Kit in the pre-paid envelope.
 See the process below:

 Answer a few questions